The season has not finished yet - with the flyrod in the snow-fields

 You have to justify and compromise according to the weight you need to reach the depth where the fish are.
 In my case the balance leans towards the sensitive thus in most cases I use either a 3- or 2-weight line.
 Detecting the bites is possible in many ways and I highly recommended watching for all types at a time.

-Let us run through some examples.
+Let us run

 On bigger, open waters I usually cast across the current or diagonally towards the opposite bank.
 As soon as the line falls on the surface and has got “stuck” and you need more line to allow the lure to sink then just simply flick or mend the line against the current by feeding out some line through your fingers at the same time.
 Any line arc can be corrected by the same action.
 The only difference is that you do not feed any line just turn the line over upstream.
 I repeat it a couple of times till my nymph reaches the target depth which means close to the bottom of the river.
 Once it is done I tighten the line and establish contact.
 Then comes the controlled drift applying short twitches.
 I pull the line slowly so that the lure drifts across the river and end up on my side further downstream.